 Mater Dei Catholic's student laptop program includes all grades 9-12.
 Every student is required to bring a laptop computer to school daily.
 We have prepared the following document in order to answer your questions.
-If you have questions about purchasing a computer, please feel free to reach out to Mr. Danny Pasawongse, Director of Information Technology, at (619) 423-2121, extension 110 or email@example.com
+If you have questions about purchasing a computer, please feel free to reach out to Mr. Danny Pasawongse, Chief Technology Officer, at (619) 423-2121, extension 110 or email@example.com

 One of the most important features is extended battery life.
 Students should plan to have a machine that can work over the course of the school day, and come to school with the ability to charge their computer, should the battery run out.
 The School is unable to provide power cords for all models of laptop computers, though loaners for certain models are available in the Digital Lounge.

 Web-based software (such as Oracle Java, Adobe Flash & Acrobat Reader, Microsoft Edge, Mozilla FireFox, Apple Safari, and Google Chrome) should be updated as soon as an update is released.
 Operating system updates and service packs should be downloaded and installed only at home, but also as soon as possible.
 (Such updates utilize significant bandwidth and often render the computer unusable during the download.)
 All software updates provide valuable and necessary security patches and are necessary to allow features to continue to operate properly.

 Students are required to have the Microsoft Office software suite installed on their computers.
 Mater Dei Catholic School will be providing Microsoft Office to students at no charge.
 Instructions for downloading and installing the software will be made available prior to the start of school.

 We realize that not everyone will be bringing a brand new computer to campus.
 However, computers with less than the required specifications outlined in the chart above may not be able to connect to our network or run applications necessary in the classroom.
 Be sure your older computer has the required capacity.